If you want to learn all about the biggest Australian cities by population, you’ve come to the right place.

 - Find a rare gem at one of the city’s great markets

-Port Stephens Dolphin Discovery Cruise & Boom Net Experience
+Port Stephens Dolphin Watching Cruise & Boom Net Experience

 “A delightful cruise of the magnificent Port Stephens Harbour to see the resident Bottlenose Dolphins.
 Relax on deck with commentary from the captain and complimentary tea and coffee.
 Feel the thrill as you slide into the boom net.”